Using PyRigi for Rigidity Theory¶

 H.plot(canvas_height=2)

-We can obtain all non-isomorphic all_k_extensions()
+We can obtain all non-isomorphic \(k\)-extensions of a graph using the method all_k_extensions()

 .